• Skip to main content

 Many times, home gym equipment ends up as a shirt hanger.

-Push-ups, on the other hand, aren’t just inexpensive—they’re free to do.
+Push-ups, on the other hand, aren’t just inexpensive—they’re a convenient exercise you can do anywhere.

 That means you won’t spend a lot of money on a piece of equipment that goes unused.